 While the afternoon drinks took place the hard working and attentive staff at Dumbleton had turned the ballroom around and it was ready to host the wedding breakfast.
 After a traditional Christmas dinner the speeches followed including a great double act from Rhys’ two Best Men.

 Tables gave way to the a dance floor in the evening and guests were treated to evening entertainment from Thrill Collins, a wedding band with a difference, popular songs covered in a skiffle style.
-It sounds odd, but the dance floor was packed as the band put on one of the most entertaining sets I've seen from a wedding band.
-The night was rounded off with a sparklers and fireworks - always fun to photograph.
+It sounds odd, but the dance floor was packed as the band put on one of the most entertaining sets I’ve seen from a wedding band.